sudharaniannupuram2005-del/Employee-Licensed--Project/README.md

 # Employee-Licensed--Project
-A Flow Designer workflow was created to automate the licensed software installation process.
-When a request is submitted through the Service Catalog, an approval action is triggered.
-After approval, a fulfillment task is automatically generated and assigned for software installation, reducing manual effort and improving process efficiency.
+Attached the workflow to the Licensed Software Installation Request catalog item through the Process Engine.
+Saved the configuration, tested the catalog item, and verified successful request creation through RITM records.